World War 2 Bombing

 V2s were 13 tonne supersonic rockets which carried one tonne of explosive.
 Because they were traveling faster than the speed of sound, survivors reported first hearing the explosion, then the sound of the rocket engine, and then the sonic boom.
 The first V2s landed in the UK in September 1944 and were a complete surprise.
 The Government was slow to make any announcement, initially claiming that there had merely been gas main explosions.

 Four V2s landed in Lambeth.
 One, on Clapham Common, damaged Holy Trinity Church.
-Two more destroyed most of Rodenhurst Road, and Chatsworth Baptist Church in Norwood.
-The last one, and the last-but-one bomb to fall in Lambeth during the war, landed on 4 January 1945, killing 39 people and injuring 70 in and around Surrey Lodge Dwellings and the Lambeth Baths at Morton Place at the north end of Kennington Road.
+Two more destroyed houses in Rodenhurst Road and Chatsworth Baptist Church in Norwood.
+The last V2, and the last-but-one bomb to fall in Lambeth during the war, landed on 4 January 1945, killing 39 people and injuring 70 in and around Surrey Lodge Dwellings and the Lambeth Baths at Morton Place at the north end of Kennington Road.
 The baths, in Lambeth Walk, were rebuilt and are now a medical practice.
 The rest of the area was redeveloped in the 1960s as tower blocks.

 Further information about the war years in Lambeth can be found in the excellent Life in Lambeth during World War Two published by Lambeth Archives.